COMPUTER SCIENCE

 THE JAVA LANGUAGE

 Java is also a widespread object-oriented language.
 It is younger and owes its fame to its easy syntax (compared to C++), to the richness of its libraries (multimedia, network...) and to its portability.
-Here are documents on the language that I wrote, some of them for courses at an engineering school or at a university institute of technology (IUT).

 • (in French)